Q: When will Fall, Spring or Summer course offerings be available?

 Q: Where can I find information about tuition payment deadlines?

-A: This information is in the Spring/Summer Registration Guide and under Payment Policy Information.
+A: This information is in the Fall Registration Guide and under Payment Policy Information.

-Q: What is the deadline for submitting an Application for Graduation Candidacy for Spring 2017?
+Q: What is the deadline for submitting an Application for Graduation Candidacy for Summer 2017?

-A: The Registrar’s Office welcomes you to submit your Application for Graduation Candidacy any time after you have enrolled in your Spring 2017 classes.
-The deadline for submitting your Application for Graduation for Spring 2017 is January 27 at 4:00 P.M.
+A: The Registrar’s Office welcomes you to submit your Application for Graduation Candidacy any time after you have enrolled in your Summer 2017 classes.
+The deadline for submitting your Application for Graduation for Summer 2017 is June 9 at 3:00 P.M.